HarishDubbaka/Docker-k8s/Day06/Readme.md

 docker run -P nginx
 ```

+What Docker does:

+* Finds all `EXPOSE` ports
-* Docker maps **every exposed port** to a random host port
+* Publishes each one to a random host port

-* Very useful for development and testing
+✅ Useful for:

+* Development
+* CI pipelines
+* Running multiple containers at once

 ---